 The factory-supplied calibration equations of commercially available soil moisture sensors cannot be directly used to accurately estimate the water content of either sawdust or tree stem segments.

-TDR310S was the best at estimating the water content of sawdust and TEROS 12 was the best at estimating the volumetric water content of stems.
+TDR310S was the best sensor for estimating the water content of sawdust and TEROS 12 was the best sensor for estimating the volumetric water content of stems.

 To measure sawdust and stem water content using other sensors, the accuracy of the measurements was significantly improved using the species-specific equations derived in this study.